 Why we love it: An award-winning pick, this box is themed around seasonal learning topics.
 Last April’s package, for instance, was all about Earth Day and included experiments, a DIY terrarium and a book about bugs.

 Recommended age range: Ages 6 to 11

 What you get: Each box comes with four or five toys, books and activities that are tailored toward developmental milestones that pique your kid’s curiosity and imagination.

-Why we love it: The organizers behind this box for kids up to 3 years old work with child development experts to find the most stimulating and age-appropriate items (think building blocks, shape sorters and walk-along wooden toys).
+Why we love it: The organizers behind this box work with child development experts to find the most stimulating and age-appropriate items (think building blocks, shape sorters and walk-along wooden toys).

 What you get: Materials (like yarn and washi tape) for fun DIYs, step-by-step instructions and online video tutorials.

-Why we love it: Calling all moms of artists: This monthly arts and crafts box (for ages 9 and up) has everything you need to complete a creative project from start to finish.
+Why we love it: Calling all moms of artists: This monthly arts and crafts box has everything you need to complete a creative project from start to finish.
 Previous boxes have included tools to create colorful wax candles and black ink wash painting.

 What you get: Boxes vary depending on the age group but will usually contain a map, an activity and stickers, plus a variety of travel-themed items (think luggage tags or collectible coins).